FoxDotBuild/Forth-Day-2017/SLIDES.md

 At a low level, **Computers _only_ understand numbers**!

-All concepts must be symbolized as numbers or sequences of numbers.
+All concepts must be symbolized as numbers or sequences of numbers to be useful.

 ---

 # What Is a Processor?

-Performs calculations and actions, usually with the contents of memory addresses.
+Performs calculations and actions using contents of memory.

-Example: Read address, write address, **execute address*.
+Example: Read address, write address, **execute address**.

+We will come back to this in a moment.

 ---